iljarotar/synth/README.md

 synth -f <PATH_TO_YAML_FILE>
 ```

 starts playing the file, if the format is correct.
+If you change and save the file, while the synth is running, it will instantly reload the patch.

 Optionally you can pass a sample rate